ARTISTIC & CREATIVE TECHNIQUES WITH PLASTER

 Aside from frescos and murals there are many other creative possibilities with plaster.
 Please check out our creative techniques and methods section.
 There are infinite possibilities using plaster in truly artistic creations.
 You can layer and sculpt in any sheen, color, or textural effect with any combination of lime paint, wax or sealer.
 You can actually make a mural by just troweling it, like using a knife in oil or acrylic painting.
 Furthermore, it's very easy to stencil and reverse stencil which ads tremendous possibilities.
 All this you can enhance with gilding (metallic leaf like gold or silver).
 Finally, proper lighting plays a great part in the effect.
 A good lighting system can really enhance or diminish a plaster/lime based work of art.

 As any artist knows, it takes a little experimentation to really know the limits of any medium.
 Play around with it.
 It's fairly forgiving in workability, corrections and repairs.
 We recommend this mostly for interiors, or relatively protected exteriors.
 You can always use sealers for more exposed areas.
 Lastly, we don't recommend our products to plaster thick molding: artistic or architectural.

 Please contact us if you have done any fresco or other artistic work with our products.
-Tell us about your experience with its workability, the binders you used, etc. We would love to see your artwork and exhibit it on our site.
+Tell us about your experience with its workability, the binders you used, etc. We would love to see and possibly share your artwork.